niteshbalusu11/BOS-Commands-Document/README.md

   <br></br>
 <br></br>

+### chart-payments-received
-9. `bos chart-payments-received`: Gives you a chart of all payments received on your node like keysends and settled invoices.
+Gives you a chart of all payments received on your node like keysends and settled invoices.
   - Flags:
     - `days`: Produces a chart for the last N number of days specified.
      <br></br>